mjg123/mjg123.github.io/_posts/2012-12-15-Happy-Fn-Holidays.md

 > TABS !!?!?!!

 Now - please don't think this post is going to be a ranty screed about how golang is terrible or anything like that.
 We're all grownup enough to know that it's a just tool and like any other it's perfectly capable if used in the right way, even if we do like a good moan from time to time.
-So, we decided to create: The Golang Swear Jar.
+So, we decided to create:

 ![SwearBox]({{ "assets/swearbox_sm.jpg" | absolute_url }})

-Every time some poor soul had an expectation/reality-mismatch they could simply drop 10p in the jar and be on their way.
+Every time some poor soul had an expectation/reality-mismatch they could simply drop 10p in the tin and be on their way.

-And now, it's the end of the year and the jar is actually *full*.
+And now, it's the end of the year and the swearbox is actually *full*.
 We've cracked it open, counted it, gotten Oracle to match the amount a few times over and round it up, and we're donating to charity (details TBC)

 ## What made us swear

-The jar had a space on the back where you could write down what you were complaining about:
+The swearbox had a space on the back where you could write down what you were complaining about:

 ![swear-o-gram]({{ "assets/swearing.png" | absolute_url }})